den-is/gh-stars-scraper/README.md

 Web-scraper for your own GitHub Stars for further analysis or to recall long-time ago forgotten repos.

+For now, script just outputs a JSON file `output.json` with results of scraping, in the same directory with the script.

 The script is extremely plain and primitive, and utilizes [Selenium](https://www.selenium.dev/) web-browser automation library.

 Contributions are welcome.